openfl/OpenFLDevelopersGuide/working-with-sound/working-with-sound-assets.md

 [Lime _project.xml_ file](https://lime.openfl.org/docs/project-files/xml-format/),
 include sound files using the
 [`<assets>` element](https://lime.openfl.org/docs/project-files/xml-format/#assets).
-Sounds assets may be of one of the following types:
+Sound assets may be of one of the following types:

 - music
 - sound